arnaud-ma/Cubiomes.jl/README.md

 ### Infrastructure changes

-- [ ] Make the Minecraft version types instead of enums and dispatch the functions instead of if checks.
-I don't really know if it's a good idea or not.
-See the julia doc: [The-dangers-of-abusing-multiple-dispatch](https://docs.julialang.org/en/v1/manual/performance-tips/#The-dangers-of-abusing-multiple-dispatch-(aka,-more-on-types-with-values-as-parameters)).
+- [X] Make the Minecraft version types instead of enums and dispatch the functions instead of if checks.

 ## Contributing